Why a Wellness Wheel?

 Asleep at the Wheel

-However, taking holistic perspective allowed me to view the temporary imbalance in my Wheel of Wellness, as a part of tending to in other areas of my life, with the overall intention being to bring everything back into balance in the long-run.
+However, taking a holistic perspective allowed me to view the temporary imbalance of my Wheel of Wellness, as a part of tending to in other areas of my life, with the overall intention being to bring everything back into balance in the long-run.
 Even so, though I relied on my strengths of organization and time management during my studies, the experience, coupled with an earlier life circumstance of chronic sleep-deprivation with a sick infant, I am always reminded to be patient with myself when I am tired, but to prioritize good sleep, as much as possible.
 Without adequate rest, we will not have the energy to strive towards balance in other areas of our lives.
 The wellness wheel will allow you to strive towards balance, even if that means sometimes working with an imbalance.

 Feeling Proactive in the Wellness Process

 The Wheel of Wellness can give you a starting point for change, and the sense of engaging in the process of taking the best care of yourself possible.
 A wellness wheel is not a random spin of a roulette wheel, but a purposeful, conscious game of strategy you play with yourself.
 While we may not always “be in balance,” the intention to continue the work necessary to move in that direction can provide the emotional benefit of feeling purposeful and proactive, even in the face of life challenges.

 The Wheel of Fortune

 One example of a life challenge could be finances.
 Money, in my life, always seems to ebb and flow, rarely finding my preferred balance.
 I have learned to ride this wave with relative skill, but am always working toward growth in this area.
 A wellness wheel exercise can help bring this into focus.
-Many people struggle with their financial security.
-There is no shame in this, though it does not feel good to be too out of balance in this area for prolonged periods.
+Many people struggle with their sense of financial security.
+There is no shame in this, though it does not feel good to be too out of balance in this area for prolonged periods of time.
 Our degree of financial security often correlates strongly to our emotional well-being, and it will be reflected on our wellness wheel, giving us opportunity to reflect on possibilities for change.

 Because we often view money as something subject to chance and impacted by external, arbitrary forces, it can leave us feeling somewhat powerless to facilitate change.
 While it is true that there are many external forces that can influence our security, being financially secure is rarely just the luck of the draw.
 There are many actionable and practical things we can do to feel proactive and increase our sense of security and abundance.
 We can control the purchases we make, the energy we expend in exchange for money, the things to which we attribute value, and the support system we create to affirm our values.
 Using the Wheel of Wellness to assess our priorities and take action can definitely make us feel more proactive with regards to creating change in this area of our lives.